Back to Case Studies

 Accessibility remediation

-I led a full accessibility programme across all customer-facing touchpoints, spanning the sales, installation, account management, and payment flows.
+I led a full accessibility programme across all customer-facing touch-points, spanning the sales, installation, account management, and payment flows.
 This ensured the platform met WCAG compliance standards across markets and user groups, and embedded accessibility as a design requirement.

 Impact & business value